zaoyang/30-days-of-vue/day-13/day-13.cq.md

 The way we've built our application _isn't_ the only way to achieve what we've just done.
 In fact, the process of using just __props__ and __custom events__ to handle data gets more complicated when we need to think about not only parent-child relationships but sibling-sibling components as well.
 What we’re starting to discuss here is the basis of application wide data management or in other words __state management__.
 We’ll be taking a deeper look into different state management processes soon (article __#19__ to be exact) but in the coming articles, we'll be spending more time discussing Vue components.

-The main takeway from this article is that __props are always used to pass data downwards__ while __custom events are mainly used to send information upwards__.
+The main takeway from this article is that __props are always used to pass data downwards__ while __custom events can be used to send information upwards__.